Meeks91/RxRecyclerViewArrayListAdapter/README.md

 The LayoutConfig above acts like a LayoutManager.
 It takes 3 parameters:

     - The orientation for the rows.
-    - The rowType which can be: single (like a LinearLayoutManager), grid (like a GridLayoutManager), or staggered (like a StaggeredGridLayoutManager).
+    - The rowType which can be: RowType.single (like a LinearLayoutManager), RowType.grid (like a GridLayoutManager), or RowType.staggered (like a StaggeredGridLayoutManager).
     - The spanCount for the rows.
 This will only be used for the grid or staggered

 3 -> Updating the the RecylerView: